codelucid/reverseEngineerTutorial/revEngineering.md

 - readme.md file

     File created upon the creation of a new repository.
 The file is an effective way to describe the overall application.

+***

+- Alternatives:

+    Could design the HTML pages to revolve around the Handlebars template engine, which would simplify the HTML layout